lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 SCHC ACK-on-Error fragmentation may be active for the transmission of non-IP packets on the NGW-MME.
 If these packets are considering to use SCHC with the RuleID for non-compressing packets as {RFC8724} allows it.

 ### Fragmentation Parameters
 SCHC profile with the fragmentation mode will have specific Rules.
-The Rule ID will identify the fragmentation mode used, and it is defined in section
+The Rule ID will identify the fragmentation mode used, and it is defined in section {{#RuleID}}.

 SCHC parametrization considers that NBIoT aligns the bit and uses padding and the size of the Transfer Block.
 SCHC will try to reduce padding to optimize the compression of the information.
 The Header size needs to be multiple of 4, and the Tiles may keep a fixed value of 4 or 8 bits to avoid padding except for transfer block equals 16 bits where Tiles may be of 2 bits.
 For the other parameters, the transfer block size has a wide range that needs two configurations.

-* For Transfer Blocks smaller than 300bits: 8 bits-Header_size configuration, with the size of the header fields as follows: Rule ID 3 bits, DTag 1 bit, FCN 3 bits, W 1 bits.
+* For Transfer Blocks smaller than 300bits: 8 bits-Header_size configuration, with the size of the header fields as follows: Rule ID from 1 - 3 bits, DTag 1 bit, FCN 3 bits, W 1 bits.
-* For Transfer Blocks bigger than 300 bits: 16 bits-Header_size configuration, with the size of the header fields as follows: Rules ID 8 - 10 bits, DTag 1 or 2 bits, FCN 3 bits, W 2 or 3 bits.
+* For Transfer Blocks bigger than 300 bits: 16 bits-Header_size configuration, with the size of the header fields as follows: Rules ID from 1 to 8 or 10 bits, DTag 1 or 2 bits, FCN 3 bits, W 2 or 3 bits.

 The IoT devices communicate with small data transfer and have a battery life of 10 years.
 These devices use the Power Save Mode and the Idle Mode DRX, which govern how often the device wakes up, stays up, and is reachable.
 Table 10.5.163a in {3GPP-TS_24.088} specifies a range for the radio timers as N to 3N in increments of one where the units of N can be 1 hour or 10 hours.
 To adapt SCHC to the NB-IoT activities, the Inactivity Timer and the Retransmission Timer may use these limits.